From Augmented Procurement to Autonomous Procurement

 Secondly, AI solutions are still used as a computational advantage.
 As a result, they are dependent on the end user’s readiness to leverage them.
 They are not ‘autonomous,’ i.e., not able to take actions on their own.

 Zycus Merlin A.I.
 StudioTM aims to address the above challenges by providing a comprehensive bot platform where customers can create, train, and launch numerous bots across the source-to-pay suite.

 The bot platform comes pre-configured with numerous intelligent functions (think of them as botlets) which can be used to configure any bot specific to customer’s needs resulting in a one-of-its-kind configurable AI platform.

-We at Zycus have taken the first step towards a new era of AI powered procurement processes.
+Finally, we at Zycus have taken the first step towards a new era of AI-powered autonomous procurement processes.

 To know more about our journey, click here.

 * Source: The Impact of Artificial Intelligence on Procurement Software Applications, Gartner, 2018